chowmean/DataAnalysis/README.md

 It requires few minutes to configure.All details are mentioned here.
 For any assistance drop a mail i would love to help. :)
-Pre-requisite.:
+Pre-requisites.
-1. Linux
+1. Linux.
-2. Python 2.7 or above
+2. Python 2.7 or above.
-3. Libraries : sudo apt-get install python-requests sudo apt-get install python-oauth2 sudo apt-get install python-textblob sudo apt-get install python-geopy
+3. Libraries : sudo apt-get install python-requests. sudo apt-get install python-oauth2. sudo apt-get install python-textblob. sudo apt-get install python-geopy.
 There may be few more libraries requireed according to your base system config.
 4. An apache server.
-5. Active net connections for geopy and maps
+5. Active net connections for geopy and maps.
 You may have to change just few lines to run these code in your windows.
-Server files will work perfectly in windows server.
+Server files will work perfectly in windows. server.

-Instructions to use:
+##Instructions to use:
-#####################

 1. For getting tweets run the searching.py file in data exraction folder/tweets by replacing the costumer keys of your twitter api keys.
 2. Change the file to save the tweets in different folder it is located in last 2 3 lines.
 3. Run the python programs using in terminal to get the tweets.